ashishaay/HOD_Hackathon/README.md

 # HOD_Hackathon

 In this hackathon a Dataset released by Microsoft was used.
-We won the hackthon by puttin in some effort.
+We won the hackathon by putting in some effort.

 # Notes :